corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 ## Create your CorDapp

 You can add integration tests to your CorDapp to test it against a local network.
-For the purpose of this article, let's assume flow and contract code look like this:
+In this example, your flow and contract code look like this:

 ### Flow  code